hannotify/hanno.codes/_posts/2024-09-17-java-23-has-arrived.md

 import module java.base;      // exports java.util, which has a public Date class import module java.sql;       // exports java.sql, which has a public Date class

-import java.sql.Date;         // resolve the ambiguity of the simple name Date!
+import java.sql.Date;         // resolve the ambiguity of the simple name Date

 ...
 Date d = ...                  // Ok!
 Date is resolved to java.sql.Date
 ...
 ```

 #### What's Different From Java 22?

 Up until Java 22, to import all public top-level classes and interfaces from a module, a wildcard-type import was required for each package in the module.
-In Java 23 the same behavior can be achieved using a single module import declaration.
+In Java 23 the same behaviour can be achieved using a single module import declaration.
 Note that this JEP is in the [preview](https://openjdk.org/jeps/12) stage, so you'll need to add the `--enable-preview` flag to the command-line to take the feature for a spin.

 #### More Information